 - Serve as a reporter, a contributor, or a writer (e.g., for school newspapers or newsletters).

 - Serve as a design or usability consultant for writing-related projects (e.g., guides, handbooks, brochures, posters, flyers, or other multimedia) for non-profit or for-profit organizations.

 - Conduct a funded research project.

 - Win an award or a scholarship from a professional organization in the field.

-- Serve as a consultant in the Meijer Center for Writing.
+- Serve as a writing consultant in the Fred Meijer Center for Writing and Michigan Authors.

 - Attend or lead technology workshops.

-- Apply for research grant or national undergraduate scholarships (e.g. from STC or ACM SIGDOC).
+- Apply for research grants or national undergraduate scholarships (e.g. from STC or ACM SIGDOC).

 - Maintain membership in local writing-related organizations such as Writers’ Society.

-- Maintain membership in national writing-related organizations such as Society for Technical Communication or PEN.
+- Maintain membership in national writing-related organizations such as STC or PEN.

 - Produce broadsides for a public reading (such as the Student Reading Series).

 - Serve as a submissions reader for fishladder.

 After completing a second internship for this component’s Level A activity, Haley Freeman spends time updating her résumé for her portfolio.